10 Free Things to Do in Daytona Beach

 Daytona Beach Oceanfront Bandshell, Daytona Beach

-This free seasonal concert series is held May - September each Saturday beginning at 7 p.m.
-The concerts are held at the oceanfront, historic coquina bandshell and feature a variety of musical styles including jazz, rock, swing, country, big band, and Latin music.
-Be sure to stick around for the free fireworks show at 9:45 p.m.
-Bring along a beach chair or rent one at the facility.
+Free concerts are held May - September each Friday and Saturday evening right on the oceanfront at the Daytona Beach Bandshell, a beautiful historic coquina bandshell on the Daytona Beach Boardwalk.
+The line-up includes a variety of musical styles including jazz, rock, swing, country, big band, and Latin music.
+Be sure to stick around for the free fireworks show after every Saturday night concert!

 Bethune-Cookman University is one of the richest resources of African-American historical and cultural exhibits in Florida.
 Bethune's home, located on the university's campus, serves as the headquarters of the Mary McLeod Bethune Foundation.
 Free, guided tours are available by appointment.